District Attorney General Glenn Funk

 Current Events

-TBI File from December 16, 2021 Officer Involved Shooting with Anthony Phillips
+TBI File from November 12, 2022 Officer Involved Shooting with Senquarius D. Williams

 Pursuant to T.C.A.
-38-8-311, The Nashville District Attorney’s Office is releasing the full Tennessee Bureau of Investigation file regarding the December 16, 2021 Officer Involved Shooting of Anthony Marcelle Phillips.
-After a review of the TBI investigation, including body worn camera footage from officers on the scene, Nashville District Attorney Glenn Funk has determined that no criminal charges will be filed against the law enforcement officer in this incident.
+38-8-311, The Nashville District Attorney’s Office is releasing the full Tennessee Bureau of Investigation file regarding the November 12, 2022 Officer Involved Shooting of Senquarius D. Williams.
+After a review of the TBI investigation, Nashville District Attorney Glenn Funk has determined that no criminal charges will be filed against any of the law enforcement officers in this incident.
 The TBI file is included.

 Read the TBI Investigative file here.